Claude Code Plugins

 cc-conversation-search init

-Do not attempt search until installation is confirmed.
+Do not proceed with search until installation is confirmed.

 Query Type Classification